This series of reports outlines how employers can act to improve race inclusion in the workplace

 As a line manager the work starts with you.

-- Listen to your staff from ethnic minority backgrounds and never dismiss their lived experience or make their issues about you.
+- Listen to your staff and never dismiss their lived experience or make their issues about you.

-- Look inward and be prepared to reflect on your past and present bias that may have impacted the careers of your staff from ethnic minority backgrounds.
+- Look inward and be prepared to reflect on your past and present bias that may have impacted the careers of your staff.

 - Get feedback and accept it with humility and commit to making things better.